MoiraMarques/projeto/Request-Subtitles-Functionality.md

  - Users (M2M through Request-User below)
  - Video
  - Language
- - Sub Responses
+ - Subtitle Responses
    This can be based on `Action` (`ADD_VERSION`) or `Subtitle` (Doesn't have a datetime field).
-Also can be a denormalized M2M or just a method.
+   Maybe a denormalized M2M or just a method.

 ###Request-User M2M